Twist of Fate

 “This coveted route was first aid climbed by Chris Thornley on rope-solo in 1996, just around the corner from the popular and excellent Ultimate Finger Crack.
 Since then, standing on top of the boulder, some have imagined, stared, and speculated the Fate of this route going free.
 Even fewer have ventured up with aiders, having realized the unforgiving fragility of thin Coconino cracks as a means to continue their sandy adventure for two more moderate free pitches.
 Speculation, rumor, and obscurity has left the fabled “5.13+(?)” first pitch to be neglected and almost forgotten for 15 years… even by Northern Arizona’s elite.

 Here is a Twist.
-The striking first pitch now goes free at a manageable 5.12+ starting from the boulder.
+The striking first pitch goes free at a manageable 5.12 starting from the boulder.
 The lean/step across, along with the first gear placement, may be nearly-impossible for shorter climbers.
 Once you commit to actually starting, a brilliant crack-switch sequence unlocks the crux and leads to beautiful splitter fingers.
-One bolt was placed to protect the crux and preserve the soft seams, though attentive belay and careful gear placements above are necessary to keep you from hitting the boulder.
+One bolt was placed to protect the crux and preserve the soft and sandy seams, though attentive belay and careful gear placements above are necessary to keep you from hitting the boulder if you blow it.
 Difficulties ease above the leaning thin-hands offset, but the steepness and pump stay with you.
-Finish with a glorious handcrack bulge and surprisingly tricky mantle onto the ledge.
+Finish with twin cracks and a glorious handcrack bulge capped by a surprisingly tricky mantle onto the ledge.
 Lower 85’ from a pair of fixed biners on chains, or belay from bolted anchors on the ledge if continuing." -D.Mabe

 Pitch 2.
 (5.10) Climb large hands, fist, and ow crack up a corner and flake to a stance with two bolts and chains (85').